-But our own efforts, however inspiring, are not the end of the story.
+That said, our own efforts, however inspiring, are not the end of the story.
 Contemplatives point to a final form of care that doesn’t fit into our caffeinated model of Western activism.
-This is the deep care of accepting the world, and by that I mean a kind of listening.
-What is this moment trying to tell us, to teach us?
-Can we be quiet and humble and respectful enough to hear it?
-To really experience it?
+This is the deep care of “Accept World,” by which I mean a kind of listening.
+What is this moment trying to tell us?
+Can we be quiet and humble and respectful enough to listen?
 Or are we going to cover over this sudden pause with more noise, even the noise of our best intentions?
 Sometimes the real work is adapting ourselves to the changing world, not forcing the world to adapt to us.
 I’m not sure what this looks like, and that’s the point.
 It won’t come from my agenda, or from yours.

 Even within the four walls of our homes, there’s a time for rest and for action, for accepting and appreciating things as they are, and for deliberately working to change them.
 Rest and acceptance restore our energy; action and change express it.
 They’re all part of a single dynamic of care.

-So: that’s the theory.
+Or that’s the theory anyway.
 What about the practice?
 I’ll look at this in Part 2.

 PS – I also just posted this piece about how to engage responsibly with meditation in these intense times.